 - Generally forbearance is for periods of up to 12 months at a time for a maximum of 3 years.

 - You'll have to provide documentation to the holder of your loan to show why you should be granted forbearance.

 No. You can pay off these loans as soon as you wish.

 Can my parents cancel their loan if they change their minds, even if they signed a promissory note agreeing to the loan's terms?

 Yes, they can cancel just as you can.

 Other than Interest, is there any other charge involved with a PLUS Loan?

-Your parents will pay a fee of up to 4 percent of the loan, just as you would for a Stafford Loan.
+Your parents will pay a fee of up to 5 percent of the loan.

 Do they get the money or do I?